rvarbanov/WP-Survey-And-Quiz-Tool/readme.txt

 * Fixed update check to respect proxy settings
 * Fixed poll results not displaying
 * Fixed free text question hint not displaying
+* Added button to remove an image from a question
 * Added custom form fields to results table
 * Added sorting by headings on quiz results table